 Overall, this early demo of Dark Crystal: Age of Resistance Tactics was magical, difficult, and shows the promise for one of the best tactics games to come out this year.
 There are layers to the gameplay that build from understanding the terrain, to understanding the jobs of your party members, and learning how to be reactionary when your Gelfling weaknesses are exploited.
 All in all, Dark Crystal: Age of Resistance Tactics is a game to watch out for.

-Dark Crystal: Age of Resistance Tactics is coming to Nintendo Switch, Xbox One, PlayStation4, PC, and Mac with a release set for late 2019.
+Dark Crystal: Age of Resistance Tactics is available on Nintendo Switch, Xbox One, PlayStation4, PC, and Mac.

 Kate is co-founder, EIC, and CCO of BWT.
 She’s also a Certified Rotten Tomatoes Critic, host, and creator of our flagship podcast, But Why Tho? and Did You Have To?.
 She also manages all PR relationships for comics, manga, film, TV, and anime.
 She has an MA in Cultural Anthropology and Religious Studies focusing on how pop culture impacts society.